Unintentional Shootings by Children

-Analysis of these incidents points clearly to the far greater likelihood of these shootings occurring when children are home from school and to the importance of secure gun storage in gun-owning homes:
+Analysis of these incidents points clearly to the far greater likelihood of unintentional shootings occurring when children are home from school and to the importance of secure gun storage in gun-owning homes:

 - The average number of shooting incidents by children per day was highest in summer.
-July’s average of 1.1 unintentional child shootings per day was 45 percent higher than the April average.
+July’s average of 1.2 unintentional child shootings per day was 46 percent higher than the April and September averages (0.82).

-- Unintentional child shootings were more likely to happen on Fridays through Sundays, with Saturday being the most common day.
+- Unintentional child shootings were more likely to happen on Friday through Sunday, with Saturday being the most common day.

-- Seven of every 10 unintentional shootings by children in 2015 through 2020 occurred in a home—either that of the shooter, the victim, a friend or relative, or someone else.
+- Over seven in 10 unintentional shootings by children in 2015 through 2022 occurred in or around a home—either that of the shooter, the victim, a friend or relative, or someone else.

 “He was sleeping at his friend’s house for the holiday.
 He never came home.”

 Ashlyn Carraway’s 13-year-old son, Noah Daigle, was spending a night at his 15-year-old friend’s house during the Christmas holiday break.
-Growing up in a gun-owning family in Louisiana, Carraway said, “Noah was experienced with guns.
+Carraway said that having grown up in a gun-owning family in Louisiana, “Noah was experienced with guns.
 He had been hunting since he was probably three or four years old, and he was taught safety.
 I honestly never thought to ask anyone else about guns.”

-Looking again at the data broken into two age groupings, we found that a somewhat higher proportion of incidents in children in the younger group through age 9 involved a handgun than with the older group ages 10 to 17.
-Handguns were used in 93 percent of incidents in the younger group and 78 percent in the older group.
+Looking at the data broken into two age groupings, we found that a somewhat higher proportion of incidents among children in the younger group (up to age 9) involved a handgun than among the older group (ages 10 to 17).
+Handguns were used in 93 percent of incidents in the younger group and 80 percent in the older group.

-State-by-state analysis of the 2,070 shootings since 2015 reveals tremendous range among states.
-While in Louisiana, there were 98 such incidents over the six-year period of this report, Hawaii, New Hampshire, and Rhode Island each reported none.
+A state-by-state analysis of the 2,802 unintentional shootings since 2015 reveals a tremendous range among states.
+While there were 248 such incidents in Texas16Texas has the 27th-highest rate of unintentional shootings by children at 4.2 per 1 million children. over the eight-year period of this report, Hawaii and New Hampshire had one incident each, and none were recorded in Rhode Island.
 Further findings include:

-- The 10 states with the highest rates of incidents were Louisiana, Alaska, Mississippi, Tennessee, Missouri, Alabama, Kentucky, South Carolina, Indiana, and Georgia.
+- The 10 states with the highest rates of unintentional shootings per 1 million residents under 18 were Louisiana, Mississippi, Tennessee, Missouri, Alaska, South Carolina, Alabama, Georgia, Ohio, and Indiana.

-- The 10 states where unintentional shootings by children were rare or never happened during this time period were Hawaii, New Hampshire, Rhode Island, Massachusetts, California, New Jersey, Wyoming, New York, Connecticut, and Washington State.
+- The 10 states with the lowest rates—where unintentional shootings by children were rare or never happened—were Rhode Island, Hawaii, New Hampshire, Massachusetts, California, New Jersey, New York, Connecticut, Washington, and Wyoming.

-These vast differences in unintentional shootings by state are in part attributable to rates of gun ownership: it stands to reason that the likelihood of a child accessing a gun is linked to rates of gun ownership in that home and community.
-Using our dataset of all incidents from 2015 through 2020, there is a clear association between gun ownership and deaths and injuries as a result of unintentional shootings by children.
-States with the highest household gun ownership rates (where 50 percent or more households in that state are gun-owning households) have quadruple the number of victims from unintentional shootings by children compared to states with the lowest gun ownership (where under 30 percent of households own guns).12Household gun ownership data comes from RAND Corporation, “Gun Ownership in America,” accessed July 30, 2021, https://www.rand.org/research/gun-policy/gun-ownership.html.
-The rate of victimization from unintentional shootings by children is 2.18 per 1 million people in states with the highest rates of household gun ownership (50 to 65 percent): AK, AL, AR, ID, KY, LA, MO, MS, MT, ND, OK, SD, VT, WV, WY.
-The rate of victimization from unintentional shootings by children is 0.5 per 1 million people in states with the lowest rates of household gun ownership (9 to 29 percent): CA, CT, FL, HI, IL, MA, MD, NJ, NY, RI.
+These vast differences in unintentional shootings by state can be attributed in part to gun ownership rates.
+It stands to reason that the likelihood of a child accessing a gun is linked to gun ownership in that home and community, and our dataset shows this association clearly.
+The states with the highest household gun ownership rates (where 50 percent or more households in that state are gun-owning households) have nearly quadruple the rate of unintentional shootings by children compared to the states with the lowest gun ownership (where under 30 percent of households own guns).17Household gun ownership data for 2016 comes from RAND Corporation, “Gun Ownership in America,” accessed November 3, 2022, https://www.rand.org/research/gun-policy/gun-ownership.html.
+The rate of unintentional shootings by children is 8.9 per 1 million children in states with the highest rates of household gun ownership (50 to 65 percent): AK, AL, AR, ID, KY, LA, MO, MS, MT, ND, OK, SD, VT, WV, WY.
+The rate of unintentional shootings by children is 2.3 per 1 million children in states with the lowest rates of household gun ownership (9 to 29 percent): CA, CT, FL, HI, IL, MA, MD, NJ, NY, RI.